felixgborrego/sDoc2Pdf/README.md

 ## Roadmap

-This project is still in a early stage, many things that should be improved:
+This project is still in a early stage, there are many things that should be improved:

 - [ ] Use a a better scala idiom for the API
 - [ ] Use non-blocking IO